Topics

 2. Simplicity: Keep the design clean, uncluttered, and easy to understand.
 Avoid unnecessary elements and focus on essential content.
 Simplicity enhances user comprehension and makes navigation more intuitive.

-3. Consistency: Maintain consistency in design elements such as colour scheme, typography, and layout across all website pages.
-Consistency creates a sense of cohesion and helps users navigate the site more easily.
+3. Consistency: Remember that the consistency in design elements such as colour scheme, typography, and layout across all website pages will make your website run successfully.
+It helps audience identify your app and help users navigate the site more easily.

-4. Responsive Design: Ensure the website is responsive and adapts to different screen sizes and devices.
+4. Responsive Design: It is not to repeat that the website must have a responsive design.
+The design should adapt to different screen sizes and devices for the same user experience across the platform.
 Responsive design provides a seamless experience for users on desktops, laptops, tablets, and smartphones.

 6. Accessibility: Design websites to be accessible to all users, including those with disabilities.
 Follow accessibility guidelines, use alt tags for images, provide text alternatives, and ensure proper colour contrast for readability.

-7. Readability: Use legible fonts, appropriate font sizes, and appropriate line spacing to enhance readability.
-Break up content into sections and use headings to make it easier for users to scan and digest information.
+7. Readability: Keep the fonts easy to read.
+Not a single reader will want to squeeze their eyes to read the fancy fonts on the web or app.
+Keep appropriate line spacing and break up content into sections and use headings to make it easier for users to scan and digest information.

 9. Visual Appeal: Use high-quality images, balanced colour schemes, and engaging graphics to create visually engaging websites.
 Visual appeal enhances the overall user experience and leaves a positive impression.